tech35/Clock-1.0/README.md

 This clock was made through Python Turtle Graphics.

-This analog clock shows the time day and date.(see image below)
+This analog clock shows the time day and date.
+(See Image Below)

 To view my other repositories [Click Here](https://github.com/bilawaltech?tab=repositories)